Mean Field Game with Reflected Jump Diffusion Dynamics: A Linear Programming Approach: Introduction

-Another well-known relaxation technique to guarantee the existence of solution for stochastic control and game problems is the linear programming (LP) formulation.
-This approach recasts a stochastic control problem as a linear programming problem over the space of occupation measures (see, e.g., \cite{stockbridge_time-average_1990,kurtz_existence_1998,kurtz_stationary_2001,bhatt_occupation_1996,helmes_linear_2007,dufour_existence_2012,kurtz2017linearprogrammingformulationssingular}).
+Another well-known relaxation technique to ensure the existence of solution for stochastic control and game problems is the linear programming (LP) formulation.
+This approach recasts a stochastic control problem as an LP problem over the space of occupation measures (see, e.g., \cite{stockbridge_time-average_1990,kurtz_existence_1998,kurtz_stationary_2001,bhatt_occupation_1996,helmes_linear_2007,dufour_existence_2012,kurtz2017linearprogrammingformulationssingular}).
 Comparing with the compactification method, the underlying mechanisms to establish the existence of optimal control are different: the compactification arguments work directly on the law of the controlled state process, whereas the LP method focuses on the occupation measures, and thus their convexity and compactness arguments differ substantially.
+Moreover, the existence theorems obtained via compactification arguments are rather abstract and cannot be exploited for the development of numerical algorithms.
+In contrast, the LP formulation is well-suited for constructing numerical schemes, see, e.g, \cite{cho2002linear,mendiondo1998approximation, bouveret2022technological, aid2020entry,dumitrescu2023linear,Stockbridge2018}.
 In the literature of MFGs, however, the LP approach has received relatively less attention.
-To name a few related studies in this direction, the LP formulation was utilized in mean field games of stopping in \cite{benazzoli_mean_2020}, and was later extended to a more general setting including mixed optimal stopping/control in \cite{dumitrescu_control_2021}. \cite{guo2024mf} introduced a primal--dual formulation for discrete-time MFGs via the complementarity condition in linear programming.
-In a similar spirit, \cite{guo2022optimization} examined a discrete-time Stackelberg mean-field game and established its equivalence with a minimax optimization problem. \cite{yu2025majorminormeanfieldgame} investigated a discrete-time major–minor mean field game by combining the linear programming techniques with the entropy regularization in the major's problem.
-More recently, \cite{guo2025continuoustimemeanfieldgames} developed a primal-dual formulation for general continuous time MFGs based on the LP formulation, where the dual problem is formulated as a maximization problem over smooth subsolutions of the associated Hamilton-Jacobi-Bellman (HJB) equation.
+To name a few related studies in this direction, the LP formulation was utilized in MFG of stopping in \cite{benazzoli_mean_2020}, and was later extended to a more general setting including mixed optimal stopping/control in \cite{dumitrescu_control_2021}. \cite{guo2024mf} introduced a primal--dual formulation for discrete-time MFGs via the complementarity condition in linear programming.
+In a similar spirit, \cite{guo2022optimization} examined a discrete-time Stackelberg MFG and established its equivalence with a minimax optimization problem. \cite{yu2025majorminormeanfieldgame} investigated a discrete-time major–minor MFG by combining the LP formulation with the entropy regularization in the major's problem.
+More recently, \cite{guo2025continuoustimemeanfieldgames} developed a primal-dual formulation for continuous time MFGs based on the LP formulation, where the dual problem is formulated as a maximization problem over smooth subsolutions of the Hamilton-Jacobi-Bellman (HJB) equation.